-- Currently Los Altos has minimum parking dimensions (9 feet by 18 feet) that are greater than those required by neighboring cities. - This creates a number of inefficiencies with the current parking configurations throughout the downtown and city as a whole for commercial, retail, and multi-family residential uses. - Establishing a new parking stall configuration will increase those efficiencies and significantly increase the potential yield of the total parking spaces available when existing parking lots are restriped.
+Currently Los Altos minimum parking dimensions (9 feet by 18 feet) are greater than those required by nearby cities.
+As a result, a number of inefficiencies exist with the current parking configurations throughout the downtown and city as a whole for commercial, retail, and multi-family residential uses.
+Establishing a new parking stall configuration will increase those efficiencies and increase the potential yield of the total parking spaces available when existing parking lots are restriped.